jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 Once the file is downloaded, then unzip it and find the file called `2023-06-30.csv` and open it using a text editor.
 The first line of the file contains information the names of each of the different columns in the CSV file.
 Look at the first few rows, these are the ones we will be using for this exercise.

-Create a new folder inside the MinIO bucket you previously made and upload the `2023-06-30.csv` file to it.
+Create a new folder inside the HDFS and upload the `2023-06-30.csv` file to it.

-**Task:** Upload drive data for 30/6/2023 into an empty folder inside a MinIO bucket
+**Task:** Upload drive data for 30/6/2023 into the new folder inside HDFS

 **Note:** It is important that the folder is empty.
 If it is not, then we will read the other files, which might result in errors because the files are not of the same format.

-In Trino, all columns of a CSV file are treated as text.
-We can cast the text to other types, you can see all types [here](https://trino.io/docs/current/language/types.html).

 We will now create a table for the Backblaze drive data.